Gxmadix/fb-template/README.md

 - **Register**: Use the register form to create a new account.
 - **Reset Password**: Use the reset password form to send a password reset email.
 - **Google Login**: If enabled, use the Google login button to sign in with Google.

+## Deployment

+The application is automatically deployed when changes are merged to the main branch.
+The deployment is handled by GitHub Actions and can be configured to deploy to either:

+- **Firebase Hosting**: Set `DEPLOY_TARGET=firebase` in your GitHub repository secrets
+- **GitHub Pages**: Set `DEPLOY_TARGET=github` in your GitHub repository secrets

 ## Contributing